stephanrauh/ngx-extended-pdf-viewer/projects/ngx-extended-pdf-viewer/README.md

 ## What's new in version 16?

-Version 16 updates to pdf.js 3.2 (default branch) and pdf.js 3.3 (bleeding edge branch).
-This means the PDF editor is active by default now.
+- Version 16 updates to pdf.js 3.3 (default branch) and pdf.js 3.4 (bleeding edge branch).
+- The PDF editor is active by default now.
+- Pinch gestures now zoom smoothly.
+The attributes `enablePinchOnMobile`, `relativeCoordsOptions`, and `enableRelativeCoords` are no longer neccessary.
+I've removed them.

 _Breaking changes:_